pivotal/blog/content/post/how-to-set-up-an-elixir-cluster-on-amazon-ec2.md

 iex(robin@frankel)1>
 ```

 Once again, the nodes _cannot_ see each other yet.
-To drive home the point, go to any node and list all the known nodes with `Node.list`:
+Try this: Go to any node and list all the known nodes with `Node.list`:

 ```
 iex(maurice@frankel)1> Node.list